alidcast/interdep/README.md

 ## Status

 Experimental/Alpha.
-But the usage is working, and scope is small, so API is unlikely to change much.
+But the usage is working, and scope is small, so API is unlikely to change much after a few weeks.
+I'll document fns more fully then.
+Use git lib for now.

 ## Usage